After-Shock/Cloudbox-wiki/Downloading-Cloudbox.md

 ###  1. Create the user account  ###

-We will create the `seed` user account.
+We will create the user account `seed`.

 Run the following commands line by line (don't just paste it all at once):